KIDJourney/TiebaManager/README.md

 # TiebaManager

-Auto manage tool for baidu tieba.
+Auto manage tool for baidu tieba .

+There are still many unexcept situations unhandled , just a simple and crude demo to do basic job.

 ## Requirements
 * Python3
 * Requests module
 * beautifulsoup4 module
 * python redis module
 * redis

-Tested only in *linux*.
+Tested in only *linux* .

 ## Install

-After you satisfy the requirements.
+After you satisfy the requirements .
-Make sure your Redis has the default configuration.
+Make sure your redis has default configure .

 ### Step 0

-Clone the Repo.
+Clone the Repo .
 ```
 $ git clone https://github.com/KIDJourney/TiebaManager
 ```
 ### Step 1
-Edit ```config.example.ini``` to add your cookie and managed bar.
-Then rename to ```config.ini```.
+Edit ```config.example.ini``` to add your cookie and managed bar .
+Then
 ```
-$ gedit config.example.ini
 $ mv config.example.ini config.ini
 ```
 ### Step 2
-Run the main file.
 ```
 $ python3 main.py
 ```
-You can use ```Tmux``` or something similar to run it in backgroud.
+You can use ```Tmux``` or something similar to run it in backgroud .

-## Feature

-### Delete post

-Use this tool to judge and delete post.

-### Delete reply

-Use this tool to judge and delete replies of post.

-### Dynamic reload judge methods .

-You can edit the methods you want to use while the program is running.

-### Ban

-This feature is not completely implemented , ban reply author may cause unexcpeted result.

 ## Judge Method

-You can implement your own judge method in ```judgemethods.py```.
+You can implement your own judge method in ```judgemethods.py``` .

-There are two kinds of methods you can write yourself.
+There are two kind of method you can write yourself .

 ### Post judge method

 The method is implemented as a function .
-Accept a ```Post``` object as an argument.
+Accept a ```Post``` object as argument .

 Make sure you register your method with the ```post_method``` decorator.

 ### Reply judge method

 The method is implemented as a function .
-Accept a ```Reply``` object as an argument.
+Accept a ```Reply``` object as argument .

 Make sure you register your method with the ```reply_method``` decorator.